markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-forms-for-signing.md

 thumbnail: 6893.jpg
 ---

-# Create forms for signing
+# Create Forms For Signing

 The next step is to create the adaptive forms you want to be included in the package.
 Please remember to adhere to the following points when creating forms for signing: